Suspect classification: Alienage

-Northern California discussed this type of classification, but applied heightened scrutiny without specifically labeling gays and lesbians a suspect or quasi-suspect class in its decision.
-Striking down Section 3 of DOMA as unconstitutional in Windsor v.
-United States (2012), the 2nd Circuit Court of Appeals held sexual orientation to be a quasi-suspect classification, and determined that laws that classify people on such basis should be subject to intermediate scrutiny.
-It was the first time a federal court had applied quasi-suspect classification in a sexual orientation case.
-The Supreme Court, however, has not decided whether sexual orientation fits into any identified class.

 All others

 Rational basis scrutiny is applied to all other discriminatory statutes.
-Rational basis scrutiny currently covers all other discriminatory criteria—e.g., age, disability, wealth, political preference, political affiliation, or criminal conviction.
+Rational basis scrutiny currently covers all other discriminatory criteria such as age, disability, wealth, political preference, political affiliation, or criminal conviction.

 Levels of judicial review

 Strict scrutiny

 To satisfy the strict scrutiny, suspect classifications such as race, alienage, or national origin must be necessary to promote a compelling state interest when there is no less restrictive alternative method available to accomplish the government (state's) interest.

 The practical result of this legal doctrine is that government sponsored discrimination on the account of a citizen's race, skin color, ethnicity, religion, or national origin is almost always unconstitutional, unless it is a compelling, narrowly tailored and temporary piece of legislation dealing with national security, defense, or affirmative action.
 Korematsu v.
 United States, regarding Japanese internment, and Grutter v.
 Bollinger, upholding affirmative action based upon racial diversity, are the only cases in which a racially discriminatory law has been upheld under the strict scrutiny test.

 Strict scrutiny is also applied to restrictions of any fundamental right, regardless of the group involved.